EdDev/eddev.github.io/_posts/2019-05-27-hello-jenkyll.md

 I thought to warm up by sharing how I met Jekyll and introduced it to my container friend, Mr. podman.

-It all started a few days ago while preparing my talk to [PyCon IL](https://pycon.org.il/2019/).
+It all started while preparing my talk to
+[PyCon IL](https://pycon.org.il/2019/).
 I realized that a blog could have been very helpfull in gathering the ideas for such a talk.
 Lesson learned, I am on it.